-7 Things We Can Learn From The Internet’s Most Useless and Pointless Websites
+7 Things We Can Learn From Most Useless and Pointless Websites

 Websites are usually made to serve some purpose.
 Some websites are made to educate, facilitate communication, and even sell products.
 If you want to do something, there’s a high chance that a website online can help you somehow.
 But did you know that “useless websites” also exist?
 Useless websites are pages purposely made for one goal only: waste people’s time.
 You’ve probably seen one or more of these websites on the Internet.
 Who hasn’t tried playing the infamous Coolie Clicker yet?
 Maybe you’ve seen the adorable “Cat Bounce” in action.
 Although these pages don’t seem to be useful to anyone, we can still get a few lessons from their existence.

 Have you ever wondered how these useless websites are found and started becoming famous?
 How can these unique and unusual pages on the internet gather thousands of traffic?
 The answer is pretty simple: backlinks.
 According to Ahrefs, the average backlink that a useless website has is about 12,651 links.
 Whether it’s due to its absurdity or plain fun, useless websites are often featured on different websites.
 These features create backlinks for websites with minimal effort.
 In addition to free backlinks, most useless websites are unique and can pique a lot of attention.
 Even without a backlink, word of mouth can help in getting more traffic.
 But why would you want more traffic for a useless website?
 The answer is exposure.
 Developers or owners of these useless websites can use them to promote and market their websites.
 This chance can give possible business offers in the future.